GM-Doolin/redder/README.md

 >>
 >> The `sentiments` argument takes in the filename of the desired file located in the local app directory `redder\CS325_p3\Data\processed\`
 >>
->> This filename should be of the format `post-id#-comments.txt`, a file which has been output using Operation 2 in Project 2.
+>> This filename should be of the format `post-id#-comments.txt`, a file which has been output using operation 2 in Project 2.
 >>
 >> Example of this arguments use:
 >>